Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

++ P. Dey, S. Dev, and B. S. Phelan, PollutionNet: A Vision Transformer Framework for Climatological Assessment of NO<sub>2</sub> and SO<sub>2</sub> Using Satellite-Ground Data Fusion, *Theoretical and Applied Climatology*, 2026.

 + I. R. Nijhum\*, C. Scanlon\*, and S. Dev, Design and Evaluation of a Dual-Spectrum Low-Cost Sky Imager for Enhanced Solar Prediction, *Measurement: Energy*, 2026. (\* Authors contributed equally). [<a href="https://soumyabratadev.wordpress.com/wp-content/uploads/2026/05/nijhum2026design.pdf">PDF</a>]

 + M. A. Azeem, P. Mishra, and S. Dev, Fluvial Flood Prediction in Ireland Utilizing Machine Learning Models, *Water Resources Management*, 2026. [<a href="https://soumyabratadev.wordpress.com/wp-content/uploads/2026/05/azeem2026fluvial.pdf">PDF</a>]